-After my first c-section, I wasn’t allowed to walk for almost twenty-four hours, and even that seemed impossibly soon to be up and around.
+After my first C-section, I wasn’t allowed to walk for almost 24 hours, and even that seemed impossibly soon to be up and around.
 My nurse explained that the sooner I was walking, the sooner I would heal.
-She helped me out of bed at my own pace, and I only walked about forty paces on my first stroll.
+She helped me out of bed at my own pace, and I only walked about 40 steps on my first stroll.
 After my second c-section, the nurses had me up and walking only five hours later, and they had me doing laps every few hours.
 It sounds incredibly painful, but your body can do it.

 I was four days postpartum before I experienced THE GAS.
 I had pain in my uterus/stomach that was so intense I literally thought I was dying.
 Luckily for me, I was standing next to a nurse when it happened, and he talked me through it.
-After a c-section, your body’s internal organs are settling back into their places, and your digestive system is rebooting.
-Ask your nurse or doctor immediately for anti-gas medication (simethicone or gas-x) and take it as often as you’re allowed.
-It will make a huge difference.
+After a C-section, your body’s internal organs are settling back into their places, and your digestive system is rebooting.
+Ask your nurse or doctor immediately for anti-gas medication and take it as often as you’re allowed.
+It will make a huge difference — trust me.

-Remember how I said above that your digestive system is rebooting?
+Remember how I said your digestive system is rebooting?
 Well, just like you want to take your gas medication religiously, you’ll want to regularly take a stool softener (your doctor will likely have to write an order for this, too).
-Many hospitals require you to have a bowel movement before you’re discharged home, and a stool softener can speed up this process and make it much less painful.
+Many hospitals require you to have a bowel movement before you’re discharged, and a stool softener can speed up this process and make it much less painful.

 I never realized how many muscles I had in my stomach until the first time I sneezed post-surgery.
-I had such a stabbing pain right after I sneezed that I put my hands on my incision to make sure it was still closed!
-Keep an extra pillow handy to press against your incision whenever you feel a cough, sneeze, or even laugh coming on.
+OMG — I had such a stabbing pain right after I sneezed, that I put my hands on my incision to make sure it was still closed!
+Consider keeping an extra pillow handy to press against your incision whenever you feel a cough, sneeze, or even laugh coming on.
+It’ll do wonders.

-I thought the idea of wrapping something tightly around my incision sounded insane, but then I tried it and now I’m a stomach-binding convert.
+I thought the idea of wrapping something tightly around my incision sounded insane the first time around, but then I tried it and now I’m a stomach-binding convert.
 The support around my entire incision and lower back made a huge difference in how I was able to move around in the days and weeks post-surgery.
 I used this one, but some hospitals have free ones so be sure to ask.